Hengist and Horsa

-Hengist (/ˈhɛŋgɪst/, HENG-gist) and Horsa are legendary Germanic brothers who, according to later English legends, led the Angles, Saxons and Jutes, the progenitor groups of modern English people, in their supposed invasion of Great Britain in the 5th century.
+Hengist (/ˈhɛŋgɪst/, HENG-gist) and Horsa are legendary Germanic brothers who, according to later English legends, led the Angles, Saxons and Jutes, the progenitor groups of modern English people, in their invasion of Great Britain in the 5th century.
 Tradition lists Hengist as the first of the Jutish kings, or alternatively as the founder itself, of the Kingdom of Kent.

 Modern scholarly consensus regards Hengist and Horsa as mythical figures, given their alliterative animal names, the seemingly constructed nature of their genealogy, and the unknowable quality of Bede's sources.
 Their later detailed representation in texts such as the Anglo-Saxon Chronicle says more about ninth-century attitudes to the past than about the time in which they are said to have existed.

 According to early sources, Hengist and Horsa arrived in Britain at Ebbsfleet on the Isle of Thanet.
 For a time, they served as mercenaries for Vortigern, King of the Britons, but later they turned against him (British accounts have them betraying him in the Treachery of the Long Knives).
 Horsa was killed fighting the Britons, but Hengist successfully conquered Kent, becoming the forefather of its kings.

 A figure named Hengest, possibly identifiable with the leader of British legend, appears in the Finnesburg Fragment and in Beowulf.
 J. R. R. Tolkien has theorized that this indicates Hengest/Hengist is the same person and originates as a historical person.

-Hengist was historically said to have been buried at Hengistbury Head in Dorset.
+Hengist was historically said to have been buried at Hengistbury Head in Dorset, but remains unlikely, as 20th century excavations have established that the tumuli on Hengistbury Head date to the Bronze Age.

 Etymology

 The Old English names Hengest /ang/ and Horsa /ang/ mean "stallion" and "horse", respectively.

 The original Old English word for a horse was eoh.
-Eoh derives from the Proto-Indo-European base *éḱwos, whence also Latin equus, which gave rise to the modern English words equine and equestrian.
+Eoh derives from Proto-Germanic *ehwaz, from the Proto-Indo-European base *éḱwos, whence also Latin equus, which gave rise to the modern English words equine and equestrian.

 Hors is derived from the Proto-Indo-European base *kurs, to run, which also gave rise to hurry, carry and current (the latter two are borrowings from French).
-Hors eventually replaced eoh, fitting a pattern elsewhere in Germanic languages where the original names of sacred animals are abandoned for adjectives; for example, the word bear, meaning 'the brown one'.
+Hors eventually replaced eoh, fitting a pattern elsewhere in Germanic languages where the original names of sacred animals are abandoned in favor of adjective epithets; for example, the word bear, literally meant 'the brown one'.
 While the Ecclesiastical History and the Anglo-Saxon Chronicle refer to the brother as Horsa, in the History of the Britons his name is simply Hors.
 It has been suggested that Horsa may be a pet form of a compound name with the first element "horse".